John Hynes (politician): Mayoralty

 Because of a change to the mayoral election system, the next election was held in November 1951, when Hynes again defeated Curley.
-Hynes faced Curley a third time in the 1955 mayoral race; Curley was eliminated in the preliminary election, and Hynes defeated John E. Powers in the general election.
-Overall, Hynes served as mayor from January 2, 1950, until January 4, 1960.
+Hynes faced Curley a third time in the 1955 mayoral race; Curley was eliminated in the preliminary election, and Hynes defeated State Senator John E. Powers in a bitter general election.
+Overall, Hynes served as mayor from January 2, 1950, until January 4, 1960, the longest continuous time in that office until he was later surpassed by Mayor Kevin White.